-So grab a roll…
+Grab a roll…

-Next, make two half an inch cuts across from each other on the bottom of the roll…
+Make two half an inch cuts across from each other on the bottom of the roll…

 Then one cut in the center of each of the halves you created.
 So basically, we divided the bottom of the roll into four equal parts.

-Start by folding one section in…
+Start by folding the first section in…